Beach at Bloubergstrand

 The Silo hotel is located next to Zeitz MOCAA

-Lunch at the Silo Hotel with spectacular views over the V&A Waterfront
+Lunch at the Silo Hotel's The Granary Cafe with spectacular views over the V&A Waterfront

 Travelbuddies Lifestyle in Cape Town